input-output-hk/marlowe/docs/marlowe-data.md

 # Marlowe as a Haskell data type

-This tutorial formally introduces Marlowe as a Haskell data type, building on the escrow example in the previous tutorial.
+This tutorial formally introduces Marlowe as a Haskell data type, building on the escrow example from the previous tutorial.
 It also describes the different types used by the model, as well as discussing a number of assumptions about the infrastructure in which contracts will be run.

 ## Marlowe